2024 Bowman Draft Baseball Returns!

 1880 Thomas H. Hall Between the Acts Cigarettes N342-1A Chester A. Arthur

 Tobacco cards, which date back to the 1870s, were quick to capitalize on the fame and notoriety of political figures, placing them in packs alongside athletes and celebrities almost right away.
-In 1880, Thomas H. Hall issued cards including candidates for the presidential election.
+In 1880, Thomas H. Hall issued cards that included candidates for the presidential election.
 VP candidate Chester A. Arthur appeared in this set as a VP; he would go on to serve as president after James Garfield was assassinated in 1881.

 1885-1889 Allen & Ginter Presidents of the United States N51 John Adams